Oxford Circus fire

 the London Underground.
-Oxford Circus station is in the heart of London's shopping district and is served by three deep-level tube lines: the Bakerloo line, Central line and Victoria line.
+Oxford Circus station, located in the heart of London's shopping district, is served by three deep-level tube lines: the Bakerloo line, Central line and Victoria line.
 The three lines are linked by a complex network of tunnels and cross-passages which all converge to a common booking hall situated beneath the junction of Oxford Street and Regent Street.

 The fire started in a materials store at the south end of the northbound Victoria line platform, which was being used by contractors working on the modernisation of the station.
 It gutted the northbound Victoria line platform tunnel and the passages leading off it.
 The adjacent northbound Bakerloo line platform suffered smoke damage, as did the escalator tunnel and the booking hall.
 Other areas of the station were undamaged.
 The most likely cause of the fire was a smoker discarding smoking materials through a ventilation grille into the materials store, which ignited rags or paint thinner.

 Discovery

-At 9.50pm, a station inspector, on duty in the mezzanine level, was told by a passenger of smoke on the northbound Victoria line platform.
+At 9:50 p.m., a station inspector, on duty in the mezzanine level, was told by a passenger of smoke on the northbound Victoria line platform.
 He took a piece of wood with him down to the platform, expecting to deal with something smouldering on the track.
 When he saw that it was the contractors' storage area on fire, he tried to use a telephone in a kiosk nearby, but opening the door of the kiosk released thick smoke that drove him back.
 He then retreated and started the evacuation.